What Does AC Service Include?

 AC service with a smile

-If you’re searching for reliable AC service in Southwest Houston, Richmond, Katy, and Fulshear, Texas and surrounding areas, Terry’s A/C & Heating is ready to be your trusted partner.
+If you’re searching for reliable AC service in Southwest Houston, Richmond, Katy, Memorial, and Fulshear, Texas and surrounding areas, Terry’s A/C & Heating is ready to be your trusted partner.
 Call Summer at (281) 495-7830 to get on the day’s schedule.
 We perform AC inspections and tune-ups in the spring and heater checks in the fall.
 We also offer an HVAC maintenance plan to our customers to give them peace of mind.
 We’d love to welcome you to the family!